Establishing a Global Meningitis Genome Partnership

 - developing guidelines on open-access sharing of the data to ensure that it is made freely accessible to all

 - ensuring that the data is accompanied by meaningful information so users can understand where the sample was derived from

 - identifying which countries are missing from existing libraries, particularly those with a large burden of meningitis, so that they can be included

 - facilitating development of user-friendly interfaces that represent publicly available data in a way that people can understand.

 A scientific paper which describes the aims and objectives of the partnership is freely available here: https://www.journalofinfection.com/article/S0163-4453(20)30446-1/abstract

-This work is being supported by supported by GSK, Pfizer and Sanofi.
+This work is being supported by GSK, Pfizer and Sanofi.
+This work is undertaken independently and funders have no influence on its conduct.
 This website is operated independently and funders have no editorial control over its contents.